 I’ve mentioned many symptoms above, but let’s dive into what they really mean.

 - Hallucinations.
 Hallucinations involve seeing, hearing, tasting, feeling, smelling, generally sensing something that isn’t there.
 While hearing voices is commonly referenced, hallucinations can involve all senses and also include object distortions (think Alice in Wonderland), and be more or less vivid.
-You may feel like you generally hear “background noise” or see a few extra shadows.
 You may or may not know you’re hallucinating.
-I experience all of this, and also have recurring hallucinations, such as one from my trauma (intersecting with PTSD), and a golden retriever puppy named Farrah.
-It’s a mixed bag.
+I experience all of this, and also have specific recurring hallucinations.

 - Disorganized speech and behaviors.
 As mentioned, disorganized speech—word salad/gibberish that may sound coherent to the speaker, but not the listener (sometimes coming from disorganized thoughts) or going nonverbal—and disorganized behaviors (freezing, fidgeting, staring, flat affect/monotone, mirroring/parroting) can occur as part of psychosis.
 I experience these at times, especially when I get too tired.
 A lot of these also cross over with autism for me.